 Infraction Example.
 Ginger receives a speeding ticket.
 After Ginger and the officer who issued the ticket testify, the judge concludes that Ginger was speeding.
 Ginger's punishment is limited to a fine and the addition of a point to her driving record.
-(Learn more in Nolo's Q&A How do points against my license affect me?)
+(Learn more in How do points against my license affect me?)

 "Wobblers": Felony or Misdemeanor

 A "wobbler" is an offense that may be prosecuted as a felony or as a misdemeanor.
 An offense that was prosecuted as a felony may also be downgraded to a misdemeanor at the time of sentencing.
 This occurs when statutes authorize judges to punish offenders as either misdemeanants or felony offenders.